lucahaines/SnakeAI-from-scratch/README.md

 # SnakeAI-from-scratch

-Code of a genetic algorithm that modifies neural networks and learns to play snake
+Code of a genetic algorithm that modifies neural networks and learns to play the classic game 'Snake'.

 Each neural network contains two hidden layers whose sizes can be modified by the user in Snake_ai_Genetic_neural_network.py.
 User can train a neural network and watch it play in